Fidode07/AnimeWallpaper/README.md

 - UI.
 Others would just give you a script and say "do your input there", I wrote a small UI (See pictures)
 - Selection between Scene and Cover.
 You can choose if you want a random scene or the cover from the anime.

-# 📱 upported systems 📱
+# 📱 Supported Systems 📱
 Currently, the app only supports Windows.
 But this might change in the future.

 # 🏃 Usage 🏃